Voke History, Family Crest & Coats of Arms

 Contemporary Notables of the name Voke (post 1700) +

-- Edward J. Voke, American Democrat politician, Delegate to Democratic National Convention from Massachusetts, 1940
+- Edward J. Voke, American Democratic Party politician, Delegate to Democratic National Convention from Massachusetts, 1940

-- Alfred R. Voke, American Democrat politician, Alternate Delegate to Democratic National Convention from Massachusetts, 1960
+- Alfred R. Voke, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Massachusetts, 1960

 Related Stories +